gh9869827/fifo-tool-datasets/README.md

 ---
 ```

-To reuse the previous system prompt across several samples, use `...`:
+To reuse the previous system prompt across multiple samples, use `...`:

 ```text
 ---